Peter Benenson: Activism

 Benenson had said he was shocked and angered by a newspaper report of two Portuguese people sentenced to prison for subversion during the regime of António de Oliveira Salazar.
 At the time, Portugal was ruled by the authoritarian Estado Novo regime, and anti-regime conspiracies were vigorously repressed by the Portuguese state police and deemed anti-Portuguese.
 He wrote to David Astor, editor of The Observer.
 On 28 May 1961, Benenson's article, entitled "The Forgotten Prisoners", was published.
 The letter asked readers to write letters showing support for all those imprisoned for their political or religious beliefs.
 To co-ordinate such letter-writing campaigns, Amnesty International was founded in London in July 1961 at a meeting of Benenson and six other men, who included a Conservative, a Liberal and a Labour MP.
 The response was so overwhelming that within a year various groups of letter-writers had formed in more than a dozen countries.

 Amnesty International

 Initially appointed general secretary of AI, Benenson stood down in 1964 owing to ill health.
 By 1966, Amnesty International faced an internal crisis.
 The advisory position of president of the International Executive was then created for him.
 In 1966, after a controversial report alleging torture during the Aden Emergency went ultimately unpublished, he began to make allegations that the British government had infiltrated the governance of AI.
 An inquiry was set up which reported at Elsinore in Denmark in 1967.
 The allegations were rejected and Benenson resigned from AI.

 While never again active in the organisation, Benenson was later personally reconciled with other executives, including Seán MacBride.

 Personal life

-Benenson's marriage to his first wife Margaret Anderson ended in a divorce in 1972.
-He married Susan Booth in 1973; they had two children and were married until his death in 2005.
+Benenson's marriage to his first wife Margaret Anderson ended in a divorce in 1972, he had two children to her, Natasha Benenson and Jilly Benenson.
+He married Susan Booth in 1973 and had two children, Manya Benenson and Joachim Benenson.